TechLord-Forever/tools-1/test/README.md

 # Test tools

 ### WebScreen
-Console applicatino to test network route layers.
+Console application to test network route layers.
 Takes the list of web pages to visit and grabs their screenshots for manual review.
 Web pages are browsed using mozilla/firefox-base image combined with routes layer image under test.

 ###### Example 1
 Print help